-Research Methodology and Case Studies in Industrial Relations nterpretation of Primary and Secondary data in Socioegal / Labour research.
-It includes application of tatistical methods, Census sampling. distribution correlation, time series, histograms and the cost of living ndex.
+Research Methodology and Case Studies in Industrial Relations erpretation of Primary and Secondary data in Sociogal / Labour research.
+It includes application of tistical methods, Census sampling. distribution relation, time series, histograms and the cost of living lex.

 The main objective of this course is to acquaint the students with the scientific method of Social Science Research.
-It is expected to provide the minimum knowledge of the Technique of selection, collection, and

-Practical Training - Field Work and Viva Voce
+It is expected to provide the minimum knowledge of the Technique of selection, collection, and actical Training - Field Work and Viva Voce

-To understand all the theoretical concepts of this programme, this course involves local observation visits, tudy tour visits, concurrent placement in industrial concern and viva voca based on field work.
-Local Observation Visit includes visits to Industrial Court / Iribunal, Labour Court, ESI Corporation, office of Director Industrial Safety and Health, office of Employee's Provident Fund, Commissioner of Labour Office, Labour Welfare Centre, as well as one week's training.
-Study tour observation) visits not more than four weeks duration covers textile mills, engineering concerns, chemical and charmaceutical industries, printing press, and ports, ollowed by a placement in an industrial concern.
-The viva roce will be based on the practical training and field work risits.
+To understand all the theoretical concepts of this gramme, this course involves local observation visits, dy tour visits, concurrent placement in industrial icern and viva voca based on field work.
+Local servation Visit includes visits to Industrial Court / bunal, Labour Court, ESI Corporation, office of ector Industrial Safety and Health, office of Employee's vident Fund, Commissioner of Labour Office, Labour lfare Centre, as well as one week's training.
+Study tour servation) visits not more than four weeks duration ers textile mills, engineering concerns, chemical and irmaceutical industries, printing press, and ports, owed by a placement in an industrial concern.
+The viva e will be based on the practical training and field work ts.

-aws Relating to Labour Welfare
+vs Relating to Labour Welfare

-This course explores the changing concepts of labour velfare and management, the scope, philosophies and principles of labour welfare, its development in India and the Gandhian approach.
-It also concentrates on the office of the Labour Officer, his duties, functions and role in the industry.
-Covering a total of ten statutes including the indian Factories Act, 1948, the Indian Mines Act, 1952, the Indian Dock Labour Act, the Contract Labour Act, 1971, this course is very comprehensive in its nature.
+This course explores the changing concepts of labour fare and management, the scope, philosophies and sciples of labour welfare, its development in India and Gandhian approach.
+It also concentrates on the office he Labour Officer, his duties, functions and role in the ustry.
+Covering a total of ten statutes including the ian Factories Act, 1948, the Indian Mines Act, 1952, Indian Dock Labour Act, the Contract Labour Act, 1, this course is very comprehensive in its nature.